yewstack/yew/docs/getting-started/build-a-sample-app.md

 ## View your web applcation

-Run the following command to build your application, launch a local web hosting environment, and launch a web browser to view your application.
+Run the following command to build and serve the application locally.

 ```bash
 trunk serve